sepidsoroush/Task-Manager/README.md

 # Task-Manager

-A task manager made by Reactjs and TypeScript.
+A task manager made by Reactjs, Redux and TypeScript.

 > **Warning**
 > This is a work in progress.
 I'm building this in public.